alban-read/M1-MICRO-FORTH/M1MicroForth.md

 The compiler itself has no idea what an IF statement, a DO ..
 LOOP or a BEGIN ..
 UNTIL loop actually are.

-The compiler just knows that it needs to call any compile time functions when it finds them in a word, and the words all work together take care of themselves.
+The compiler just knows that it needs to call any compile time functions when it finds them in a word, and the words all work together to take care of themselves.

 **What is the compiler?**